rosek86/bluetooth-hci/Readme.md

 # bluetooth-hci

-NOTE: This is initial library version, simple functionalities like advertising and scanning are operational.
-It is possible to acquire establish connection but additional development is required to bring this library to production level.
+NOTE: This is the initial version of the library, with basic functionalities such as advertising and scanning operational.
+It is possible to establish a connection, but further development is required to bring this library to a production-ready level.

-The library implements Bluetooth 5 HCI host focusing mainly on Bluetooth LE.
+The library implements a Bluetooth 5 HCI host, focusing mainly on Bluetooth Low Energy (LE).

 ## Getting started

 The most straightforward method to test this library is by utilizing the **nRF52840 Dongle**.
-Simply use the pre-compiled firmware located at `/zephyr/hci_uart/zephyr.hex`.
-Detailed description which explains how to prepare nRF52840 Dongle can be found  [here](docs/GettingStarted.md).
+Simply load the pre-compiled firmware located at `/zephyr/hci_uart/zephyr.hex`.
+A detailed description explaining how to prepare the nRF52840 Dongle can be found [here](docs/GettingStarted.md).

 ```
 npm install bluetooth-hci